ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/WORKLOG.md

 `:3` (19:45 May 30): Corrected the homework for legibility.
 Edited down the slides a bit.

 `owo` (19:55 May 30): Added images and description of spectrogram steganography in the slides

+`:3` (14:51 May 31): Last minute addition of images for the presentation and clarifications in the hw